CPT-Jack-A-Castle/XPR-2020-Free/README.md

 # IF apk builder lags / Stucks
 # delete thw whole folder and re-extract that Rar file that contains "App_Resources" & "BlueEagleXPR.exe" & "2 dlls files" & some txt files for mode re-configuraton

+# 🏳 This is For Educational Purposes Only ! and User is responsible for his usage of this Tool  🔞

+For Example :
+- Parental Control , Track what your children are doing.
+- Business Administration , Monitor what employees are doing.
+- School/Institutions , for students
+- Personal Control and File Backup , Make sure no one is using your computer when you are away.
+- Other Noble Purposes